-On January 1, 2022, the Association's wholly owned subsidiary, CMAH 2018 Inc. ["CMAH2018"] completed a vertical short-form amalgamation pursuant to the Canada Business Corporations Act with its wholly owned operating subsidiary CMA Joule Inc. ["Joule"].
+On January 1, 2022, the Association's wholly-owned subsidiary, CMAH 2018 Inc. ["CMAH2018"] completed a vertical short-form amalgamation pursuant to the Canada Business Corporations Act with its wholly-owned operating subsidiary CMA Joule Inc. ["CMA Joule"].
 As a result of the amalgamation, the name CMAH 2018 Inc. was changed to CMA Impact Inc. ["CMA Impact"].
-Subsequent to the amalgamation, all assets and liabilities of CMA Investco Inc. ["Investco"], a wholly owned operating subsidiary, were transferred to CMA Impact.
-On June 16, 2022, Investco was dissolved.
+Subsequent to the amalgamation, all assets and liabilities of CMA Investco Inc. ["CMA Investco"], a wholly-owned operating subsidiary, were transferred to CMA Impact.
+On June 16, 2022 Investco was dissolved.
+These transactions were undertaken to simplify the corporate structure of the Association and to reduce administrative costs and effort.
+No securities of CMA Impact were issued in connection with the transactions and the share capital remained unchanged.